dusty-nv/jetson-inference/README.md

 ### Using the Console Program on Jetson

-First, use the [`imagenet-console`](imagenet-console/imagenet-console.cpp) program to test imageNet recognition on some example images.
+First, try using the [`imagenet-console`](imagenet-console/imagenet-console.cpp) program to test imageNet recognition on some example images.
+It loads an image, uses TensorRT and the [`imageNet`](imageNet.h) class to perform the inference, then overlays the classification and saves the output image.

 After [building](#building-from-source-on-jetson), make sure your terminal is located in the aarch64/bin directory:

 ``` bash
 $ cd jetson-inference/build/aarch64/bin